PACT offers a range of face-to-face training for approved or prospective PACT adoptive families.

 If you aren’t a PACT adopter but would like to attend a course listed below, find out more about Commissioning PACT.

-Face-to-face training led by Kathryn Farrow, PACT Strenthening Families
+Face-to-face training led by Kathryn Farrow, PACT Strenthening Families.
+Our dates for 2018 will be posted here soon.

 Does your child have difficulty with some food textures?
 Are they restless and fidgety?
 Are they sensitive to clothing, or super-sensitive to touch?